- Last Updated: Friday, 14 May 2021 13:45

 Tel: 01784 884773

-Please do not attend in person unless you have made a prior appointment to collect your records, as it is otherwise unlikely that the team will be able to meet you.
+Please do not attend in person unless you have made a prior appointment as it is otherwise unlikely that the team will be able to meet you.

 Unencrypted internet email is not secure, and Trust policy normally prohibits staff from disclosing personal data by email.
 If you send us a patient’s personal data by such means (for example by emailing a completed application form to us), we will infer your authority for us to do likewise in correspondence with you.